 A key deposit of \$1.00 is required, refundable upon return of the keys.

 Students occupying dormitory rooms are required to furnish bed linen, towels, and extra blankets.
 A pillow and one blanket are furnished for each bed.

 In a large, comfortable building on the campus, there are twelve apartments available for married students.
 They range from two to four rooms and each has a private bath.
-At present, these apartments are rented to qualified students at \$18 to \$25 per month plus public service bills.
-The units in the Carroll Apartments at present are rented at \$45.00 per month, including public service bills.
+At present, these apartments are rented to qualified students at \$38 to \$45 per month plus service bills.
+The units in the Carroll Apartments at present are rented at \$50 per month, including public service bills.
+Units in the Gaylord Building at present are rented at \$41 to \$59 per month, including public service bills.
+Seminary apartments are rented on a twelve-month basis.
 Applications for an apartment may be made by a married man upon being accepted as a student.
 A single man, who at the time he is accepted as a student in the Seminary is engaged to be married, may become eligible to apply for an apartment as of the date of his marriage, provided he complies with the Seminary regulations governing the marriage of enrolled students.
 A man who becomes engaged and marries subsequent to his enrollment as a student shall not be eligible to occupy a seminary-controlled apartment until all others are cared for.
 First- and second-year students frequently must seek their own apartments off the campus.
-Academically regular students are given first choice of rooms and apartments; others can be accommodated only in the case of vacancies.
+Academically regular students are given first choice of rooms and apartments; others can be accommodated only in case of vacancies.
 Usually an apartment becomes available to a student at most after his second year, but no guarantee can be made that any student will ever be sufficiently high on the list to obtain a seminary-controlled apartment.